New to Telerik ReportingStart a free 30-day trial

 Use the ReportDocument Resolver to resolve them with custom code as explained in Implementing Custom ReportSource and ReportDocument Resolvers To Fully Control the Report in Run Time.

-1. Create a class which implements the IReportSourceResolver interface.
-Its Resolve method will be called whenever the engine needs to create a ReportSource instance based on the parameter named report.
-The value of the report parameter will be initialized with the value of the Report property of the report viewer's ReportSource object.
+1. Create a class that implements the IReportSourceResolver interface.
+Its Resolve method is called whenever the engine needs to create a ReportSource instance based on the parameter named report.
+The value of the report parameter is initialized with the value of the Report property of the report viewer's ReportSource object.

 C#